erayerdin/kappdirs/docs/appdirs.md

 Your user might or might not have specific accesses to these directories.
 You usually need to store system-wide data in these directories which will naturally effect the other users in the same machine.

+<h2>Data <em>versus</em> Config Methods</h2>

+The data application directory methods in `kappdirs` are as below:

+ - `getUserDataDir`
+ - `getSiteDataDir`

+And the config application directory methods are as below:

+ - `getUserConfigDir`
+ - `getSiteConfigDir`

+The distinction in the names are clear.
+Data application directories contain the data for your application while config directories contain the config files.

+To give an example, consider a game.
+In this context, `getUserDataDir` method points to the directory where the current user's save files are stored while `getUserConfigDir` method points to the directory how the user wants the game to behave, like the resolution for the game or user-specific control-schemes.

+ > <h4>Note</h4>
+ >
+ > Also, in this example, you do not need `getSiteDataDir` or
+ > `getSiteConfigDir` method.
+You usually do not need to use these methods,
+ > especially in *writing* operations.
+It is a good practice to write into
+ > these directories on *installation* process of your application and with
+ > *proper permissions* and then, you do *reading* operations from these
+ > directories.

+<h2>Cache Method</h2>

+Cache directory can be acquired via `getUserCacheDir` method.
+It is used to store the files that is acquired after a heavy operation.

+For example, network operations are considered heavy operations since you need to write to and read from socket in low level.
+If your application downloads an asset such as an image, a video or an audio from the internet, it does not need to download these again in the next operation.
+Instead, it can save these assets into cache directory and read them on.

+Another example is where you need to generate an image programmatically.
+Imagine a scenario where you detect the face and properly crop for a profile picture.
+Instead of doing it again and again and wasting CPU resources, you can save the image to the cache directory and use it in the next run.

+Cache directory is only a user directory because users create caches and you cannot always rely on caches.
+For example, if the cached resource that your program is looking for is not in its place, you will likely need to *redownload* or *regenerate* and, in the end, *recache* your resource.

+<h2>Log Method</h2>

+Log directory can be acquired via `getUserLogDir` method.
+It is used to dump the logs that your application generates.

+Logging is a good practice to debug your application on different machines and, in case of an issue, you can easily grab the log files and look for the issue.

+Log directory is only a user directory.
+Keep in mind that you might need to clear the older logs from time to time in order not to bloat the drive of the machine that your application runs on.